Normal wear and tear in rental properties: A guide for landlords

 Can a landlord charge for normal wear and tear damage?

-State laws restrict landlords from deducting for normal wear and tear but they are allowed to use funds for cleaning fees.
-In California, landlords may only deduct for repairing damage other than normal wear and tear.
+State laws restrict landlords from deducting for normal wear and tear, but they can use funds for cleaning fees.
+In California, landlords may only deduct for repairing damage other than standard wear and tear on rental properties.

 How much can landlords charge a tenant for damages?

-Most states don’t have a specific limit for how much landlords can charge for damages, only that the amount must be considered reasonable and itemized in a receipt.
+Most states don’t have a specific limit for how much landlords can charge for damages; only the amount must be reasonable and itemized in a receipt.

 How much can a landlord deduct from a security deposit?

-While the deduction amount may vary state by state, landlords are allowed to deduct from the deposit for any property damages and cleaning fees required after a renter moves out.
+While the deduction amount may vary state by state, landlords can deduct from the deposit for any property damages and cleaning fees required after a renter moves out.
 If a landlord withholds the entire security deposit, they must provide the tenant with a detailed charge list that includes the price of all repairs and replacement costs.

 Are nail holes considered normal wear and tear or damage?